 Wimbledon 2025 draw: Emma Raducanu to face British counterpart Mimi Xu as Jack Draper meets Sebastian Baez in first round

-Britain's No 1 Emma Raducanu has been drawn against fellow Brit and world No 302 Mimi Xu, while Jack Draper will face Argentina's Sebastian Baez in the first round of Wimbledon.
+Emma Raducanu has been drawn against fellow Briton and world No 302 Mimi Xu in the first round of Wimbledon, while Jack Draper will face Argentina's Sebastian Baez.

-Former US Open champion Raducanu could face 2023 Wimbledon winner Marketa Vondrousova or the tournament's 32nd seed McCartney Kessler in the second round if she beats 17-year-old wild card Xu.
+Former US Open champion Raducanu would face 2023 Wimbledon winner Marketa Vondrousova or 32nd seed McCartney Kessler in the second round if she beats 17-year-old wild card Xu.

-In the men's draw, British No 1 Draper could face 2014 US Open winner Marin Cilic in the second round and Kazakhstan's Alexander Bublik in the third round, who knocked the Brit out of the French Open earlier this year.
+In the men's draw, British No 1 Draper could take on 2014 US Open winner Marin Cilic in the second round and Kazakhstan's Alexander Bublik in the third round, the player who knocked him out of the French Open earlier this month.

-Britain's Katie Boulter has been matched up with the tournament's ninth seed Paula Badosa in the first round, whilst Harriet Dart faces Dalma Galfi and Sonay Kartal will play 20th seed Jelena Ostapenko.

 - Latest Wimbledon scores, results and schedule 📝